davidben/tls-trust-expressions/draft-beck-tls-trust-anchor-ids.md

 4. {{acme-extension}} defines an ACME {{!RFC8555}} extension for provisioning multiple certification paths, each with an associated trust anchor identifier.

-Together, they extend the `certificate_authorities` mechanism to a broader set of applications, enabling a more flexible and robust PKI.
+Together, they reduce the size costs of trust anchor negotiation, supporting flexible and robust PKIs for more applications.

 # Conventions and Definitions